inithin-03/inithin-03/README.md

 - 🌱 I am currently learning web development.
 - 👯 I am looking to collaborate and to do projects together based on HTML,CSS and Django.
 - <img width="15px" alt="programming" src="./images/programming.png" /> I love to do programming using Java and Python.
-- 🎵 Listening to music is my pastime.
+- 🎵 Listening to music have been my pastime.
 - ⚡ Fun fact: I enjoy playing chess ♟ and cricket 🏏 a lot
 </div>